polivilas/UnrealEngineSDKGenerator/README.md

 If this method returns true (default: false) the strings printed by the generator get surrounded by `_xor_(...)`.
 With the XorStr library these strings get xor encrypted at compile time. https://svn.oldschoolhack.me/listing.php?repname=XorStr+%28...%2Fxorstr%29

+`ShouldConvertStaticMethods()`
+If this method returns true (default) the static methods of a class are converted to normal methods.
+Static methods are only syntactic sugar from the engine.
+They are normal methods but called with the default object of a class.
+From the user point of view they are static methods but in reality they are not.
+If you want to use static methods you need to provide a method called `CreateDefaultObject()` in the UObject class.
+Some of the projects have signatures for the engine method but they could be hard to find. `ShouldConvertStaticMethods()` allows to rewrite the static methods to work like normal methods which require a class instance to get called.
+Additionaly these methods get a "STATIC_" prefix.

 `GetNamespaceName()`
 To seperated the generated classes from the rest of your project you can surround the classes with a namespace.
 By default no namespace is generated.
 This method should return the name of the namespace.
 If an empty name is given no namespace will be generated. (ex.
 "Classes")